 Dan Newell, M.S., C.N.
 Originator and Master Practitioner of Acupoint Integrative Testing

-In addition to treating his patients, Dan has trained hundreds of practitioners in his breakthrough work through AIT Training.
+In addition to helping his patients, Dan has trained over a thousand practitioners in his breakthrough work through AIT Training.

 Stacy Goldring, Director of Communication and Education, Certified Coach and Clinical Consultant

-Stacy’s diverse background in mental health consultancy, autism research,clinical studies and medical systems, life coaching, and teaching give her the unique capabilities to partner with Dan at AIT.
+Stacy’s diverse background in mental health consultancy, autism research, clinical studies and medical systems, life coaching, and teaching give her the unique capabilities to partner with Dan at AIT.
 With a passion for effective communication and personal transformation, Stacy guides patients and practitioners through the challenges of the wellness journey.
-Her particular balance of a scientific background and knack for human connection makes her the go-to for patients seeking clarity, support, and understanding.
+Her particular balance of a scientific background and capacity for human connection makes her the go-to for patients seeking clarity, support, and understanding.

 About Acupoint Integrative Testing

 AcuPoint Integrative Testing (AIT) and Nutrition is a clinical practice devoted to creating a new paradigm of health for practitioners and patients.
 For over 35 years, we’ve specialized in accurately identifying and addressing the causes of chronic and perplexing immune dysfunction, helping to bring patients back to vitality and realize full, healthy lives.